zenml-io/zenml/docs/book/user-guide/starter-guide/manage-artifacts.md

 ## Logging metadata for an artifact

 One of the most useful ways of interacting with artifacts in ZenML is the ability to associate metadata with them.
-[As mentioned before](fetching-pipelines.md#artifact-information), artifact metadata is an arbitary dictionary of key-value pairs that are useful to understand the nature of the data.
+[As mentioned before](fetching-pipelines.md#artifact-information), artifact metadata is an arbitrary dictionary of key-value pairs that are useful for understanding the nature of the data.

-As an example, one can associate the results of a model training alongside a model artifact, the shape of a table alongside a `pandas` dataframe, or a size of an image alongside a PNG file.
+As an example, one can associate the results of a model training alongside a model artifact, the shape of a table alongside a `pandas` dataframe, or the size of an image alongside a PNG file.

 For some artifacts, ZenML automatically logs metadata.
-As an example, for `pandas.Series` and `pandas.Dataframe` objects, ZenML logs the shape and size of the objects:
+As an example, for `pandas.Series` and `pandas.DataFrame` objects, ZenML logs the shape and size of the objects:

 {% tabs %}
 {% tab title="Python" %}